heungheung/weblogic-operator-tutorialx/tutorials/deploy.weblogic_short.md

 ```
 Please note the only updated parameter in both cases is the domain namespace.

-#### Deploy WebLogic domain on Kubernetes ####
+## Deploy WebLogic domain on Kubernetes ##

 To deploy WebLogic domain you need to create a domain resource definition which contains the necessary parameters for the operator to start the WebLogic domain properly.

-We provided for you domain.yaml file that contains yaml representation of the custom resoirce object.
+We provided for you domain.yaml file that contains yaml representation of the custom resource object.
 Please copy it locally
 ```
 curl -LSs https://raw.githubusercontent.com/nagypeter/weblogic-operator-tutorial/master/k8s/domain_short.yaml >/u01/domain.yaml
 ```
-Please review it with your favorite editor.
+Please review it with your favourite editor.

-Cerate Domain custom resource object by applying the following command:
+Create Domain custom resource object by applying the following command:
 ```
 kubectl apply -f /u01/domain.yaml
 ```